Faculty and Staff

 Instructional Design Team

 Aisha Haynes is the Assistant Director at the USC Center for Teaching Excellence.

 learning (online and blended) delivery methods.
-Haynes is a certified Quality Matters Peer and Master
+Haynes is a certified Quality Matters

-Reviewer and has earned Online Teaching certifications from the Online Learning Consortium
+Peer and Master Reviewer, and has earned Online Teaching certifications from the Online